datarootsio/cheek/README.md

 Check out the `Dockerfile.example` for an example on how to use `cheek` within the context of a Docker container.
 Note that this builds upon a published Ubuntu-based image build that you can find in the base [Dockerfile](https://github.com/datarootsio/cheek/blob/main/Dockerfile).

+Prebuilt images are available at `ghcr.io/datarootsio/cheek:latest` where `latest` can be replaced by a version tag.
+Check out the [available images](https://github.com/datarootsio/cheek/pkgs/container/cheek) for an overview on available tags.

 ## Available versions

 If you want to pin your setup to a specific version of `cheek` you can use the following template to fetch your `cheek` binary: